nlm-irp-jianglab/Evolink/docs/index.md

 ## Use case
 ---
 We further provide a use case with Flagella data as an example.
 Click [here](https://github.com/nlm-irp-jianglab/Evolink/blob/main/flagella_data/Records.md) for more details.

+## FAQ
+---
+- Q1: What if my data contains species with multiple samples of genotype data (strains)?
+- 1) If a species contains multiple strains with similar genotypes and same phenotype, the easiest solution would be to select a representative strain to serve as a genotype representative for that species.
+2) If the strains of a species display diverse phenotypes, we would recommended constructing a phylogenetic tree that includes all strains and utilize all available genotype and phenotype information in the analysis.
+It should be noted that mGWAS (microbial genome-wide association study) methods (such as [Bugwas](https://github.com/sgearle/bugwas), [Pyseer](https://github.com/mgalardini/pyseer) and [treeWAS](https://github.com/caitiecollins/treeWAS)) are recmmended for multiple samples from closely related species, as they not only consider gene presence and absence but also single nucleotide polymorphisms (SNPs).

+- Q2: What if a genome is assigned with multiple phenotypes?
+- If a genome is associated with multiple categories of phenotype, it is recommended to treat each category as a separate binary variable using one-hot encoding and to run Evolink separately for each category.